DavideNardone/Accelerating-DTW-Subsequence-Search-with-CUDA-GPU/README.md

 ### Running

-The software can be used as a **Standard Command Line Options style** with a list of options that are explained as follows.
+The software can be used as a **standard command line tool** with a list of options that are explained as follows.

 As we said before, **MTSS** allows you to perform two tasks: